 In the Ghanaian capital of Accra, Uganda has won the Ghana-Uganda Armed Forces Games for the first time.

-In the Ghanaian capital of Accra, Uganda has won the Ghana-Uganda Armed Forces Games for the first time.
+Background: In the Ghanaian capital of Accra, Uganda has won the Ghana-Uganda Armed Forces Games for the first time.
 In the boxing events, both countries' Olympic hopefuls took part.

 SYNOPSIS: At the El-Wak stadium in Accra, Musa Gariba of Ghana in the striped vest and pants and Ugandan champion, John Odiambo, in the Middleweight section.